 The SocietyMore than 35,000 clinicians, scientists and allied health professionals from over 160 countries are part of the ERS communityBecome an ERS member

 1–2 December 2023 | Milan, Italy | #ACFMilan2023

-Delegates will have the opportunity to hear from experts in the field of CF, network with peers from around the world, and participate in interactive sessions.
+Delegates will have the opportunity to hear from experts in the field of cystic fibrosis, network with peers from around the world, and participate in interactive sessions.
 There will also be the option to submit cases and abstracts for presentation and discussion.

-The conference is aimed at all health professionals involved in CF patient care including but not limited to pulmonologists, paediatricians, physiotherapists, radiologists, nurses, dietitians, and psychologists.
+The conference is aimed at all health professionals involved in cystic fibrosis patient care including but not limited to pulmonologists, paediatricians, physiotherapists, radiologists, nurses, dietitians, and psychologists.

 Francesco Blasi, MD, PhD, FERS is Professor of Respiratory Medicine Department of Pathophysiology and Transplantation at the University of Milan, Italy, as well as Head of Internal Medicine Department and Respiratory Unit of the Fondazione IRCCS Ca’ Granda Ospedale Maggiore Policlinico, Milan, Italy.
 He is also director of the Adult Cystic Fibrosis Center of the Lombardia Regional Referral CF Center and currently a member of the Board of Directors of the University of Milan.

 From 2012–2013, he was president of European Respiratory Society and from 2016–2017 president of the Italian Respiratory Society.
 From 2019 he is vice-president of the Italian Society of Cystic Fibrosis.